 So I will keep plugging away at building my business, even when things don’t seem to be going the way I want.
 Why?
 Because I believe I have something to share with the world, and I am going to keep sharing it.

-What does this have to do with fitness?
+What does this have to do with running?
 Well, I think failure is a HUGE part why people do not reach their goals.
 The truth is, our health and fitness journeys are rarely linear, sometimes not traveling in the direction we would like, or as quickly as we would like.
 Things get tough, schedules get busy, sicknesses come on and all our hard work begins to slide.
-Weight creeps back up, strength or endurance goals aren’t reached on schedule, and slowly, or all at once, we give up.
+Weight creeps back up, distance or speed goals aren’t reached on schedule, and slowly, or all at once, we give up.

-So what brings success, in business and in fitness?
+So what brings success, in business and in running?
 What is the key?
 Consistency, consistency, consistency!
 Continuing to do, no matter what.

-– Miss working out for a couple days?
+– Miss your run for a couple days?
 Start up again, and get back into the habit.

 – Eat like crap over the weekend?
 Don’t punish yourself by going to the other extreme, but do make the decision to get back into your good eating habits.

 – Number on the scale go up?
 It is not the end of the world.
 There are different reasons the number may have gone up (like you are increasing your muscle!), but know that it fluctuates.
 Using a higher number on the scale as a reason to give up completely will only hurt you.

 – Not running as fast or far as you were before you got a cold?
 Keep plugging away and doing what you can (this is my personal advice for myself as I am dealing with this right now).